-Onshore partners have a legal presence in the same country as your company does.
+Onshore companies are based in the same country as you.
 Forbytes, for instance, is an onshore partner for the US and Sweden businesses.
 By choosing an onshore partnership, you get more confidence in data protection.
 Of course, provided that you know how laws work in your country.

-Meantime, a nearshore partner is based in adjacent countries.
+A nearshore partner is located in adjacent countries.
 The benefit of choosing a nearshore partner is the shared mentality.
-The latter, in turn, results in effective business communication and a clear understanding of the quality of cooperation.
+The latter, in turn, results in effective business communication and a clear understanding of the project goals.
 Wondering which nearshore partner to choose?
 This list may help.

-When considering a particular country for outsourcing, pay attention to the ways in which personal data is protected on a legal level.
-Study the figures associated with a particular state.
-Analyze the frequency, cost, and outcomes of data breaches.
-It will help you find a reliable outsourcing company and feel safe about your privacy.
+When considering a particular country for outsourcing, pay attention to the ways in which personal data is secured on a legal level.
+Study the figures associated with a particular country.
+Analyze the frequency, cost, and outcomes of data breaches for the location of interest.
+It will help you find a reliable outsourcing company in this region and feel safe about your data security.

-Below, for example, you can check the overall value of GDPR fines imposed in 2018-2020 in certain countries.
+For example, you can analyze the overall value of GDPR fines imposed in 2018-2020 in certain countries:

 What does data processing mean for an outsourcing partner?

 Suppose that Company A hires Company B to build a CRM system for an ecommerce project.
-Developing such a system presupposes that Company B will get access to clients’ personal data.
-In the eyes of the clients, Company A is a guarantor of their data safety.
+Developing such a system presupposes that Company B gets access to clients’ personal data.
+In the eyes of a client, Company A is a guarantor of data safety.
 In the eyes of Company A, Company B have to guarantee this, too.
-Indeed, both act as data protectors.
+Both act as data protectors.
 This rule is even stated in GDPR, which indicates that both parties are responsible for secure data processing.

 So, what can an outsourcing partner do from their side?
-To ensure the security of their projects, they have to start with their own.
+To ensure the security of their projects, they have to start with their back-office security.
 Outsourcing companies should ensure the highest level of cybersecurity for their data.
-Penetration testing is a great way of checking the company’s level of protection and identifying security gaps.
+Penetration testing and vulnerability tests are great ways of checking the company’s level of protection and identifying security gaps.

 DPA as a Way to Keep Your Data Safe

 What is DPA?
-DPA stands for Data Processing Agreement.
-DPA helps companies make sure that all data-processing activities comply with GDPR policy.
-By signing a DPA, both parties protect project data and get the strategy for data breach prevention and elimination.
+DPA definition stands for Data Processing Agreement.
+DPA defines if all data-related activities are compliant with GDPR policy.
+By signing a DPA, both parties protect project data and get the guidelines for data breach prevention and elimination.

-Such an agreement is not attached to a specific form: it can be either written or electronic, either a part of the general contract or a separate document.
-Everything depends on the practices both parties are eager to use.
-The form of DPA does not affect its power.
+When is a data processing agreement required?
+When you want to get high-level assurance of data security.
+A data privacy agreement is not attached to a specific form.
+It can be either written or electronic, either a part of the general contract or a separate document.
+Everything depends on the practices the parties apply.
+The form of DPA (Data Processing Agreement) does not affect its power.
 But its contents do.

-There are 5 basic elements that are usually included in DPA.
+Now, you know the answer to the question “What does DPA stand for?”
+Let’s then look at the basic elements usually mentioned in DPA.
 They may be complemented by additional ones, depending on the parties’ concerns, requirements, and goals.
-Before signing a DPA with an outsourcing company, make sure that the agreement includes the following:
+Before signing a Data Processing Agreement with an outsourcing company, make sure that the agreement includes the following:

 1. General clauses

-- A data controller is a company or person who entrusts their data to a third party.
+- Data controller.
+Data controllers are stakeholders who entrust their data to a third party.

-- A data processor is a company or person who processes the data on behalf of the data controller.
+- Data processor.
+What is a data processor then?
+Data processors may be people or a company that processes data on behalf of the data controller.

 Also, the first part describes the following:

-- All types of data that will be accessed by a third party.
+- Types of DPA data (data that will be accessed by a third party).